-During the year of 2020, turnkey solutions were still the major revenue source for the Group.
-The SME and parts supplied by the Group include furnaces and clean tracks which are used at the front-end of the semiconductor manufacturing process and wafer fabrication, such as deposition, photoresist coating and development.
+During the year of 2021, turnkey solutions were still the major revenue source for the Group.
+The used SME and parts supplied by the Group include furnaces and clean tracks which are used at the front-end of the semiconductor manufacturing process and wafer fabrication, such as deposition, photoresist coating and development.
 The semiconductors produced by the customers using the SME of the Group were extensively applied to mobile phones, game consoles, DVD players, automotive sensors and other digital electronic products.
-For the year ended 31 December 2020, the revenue amounted to approximately NTD992.06 million (2019: approximately NTD1,751.73 million), accounting for approximately 66.23% of the Group's total revenue.
+For the year ended 31 December 2021, the revenue amounted to approximately NTD874.83 million (2020: approximately NTD992.06), accounting for approximately 58.43% of the Group's total revenue.